-For the Clippers fan’s perspective, please visit Clips Nation.
+For the Clipper fan’s perspective, visit Clips Nation.